 Just for reference, I did go back to the dentist, although my toothache is slowly subsiding, and he said that as long as the teeth are not getting more painful, and healing slowly, then he doesn’t need to do anything.
+So it’s always worth going to a dentist like Dentist Wellington to get checked out in case any treatment needs doing.
 He said it looked clean and healthy!

 Oil Pulling (Gundusha) is extremely simple and straight forward.
 Basically, all you have to do is very gentle swish a vegetable oil (see below for which oil) around in your mouth for about 20 minutes and then spit it out.
 I use about a tablespoon.
 Never swallow the oil, as it is full of toxins that have been removed from the body.
 The oil draws the toxins out of your body through your mouth.
 It’s best to do oil pulling on an empty stomach.